nathanmwhite/window-data-augmentation/README.md

-# window-data-augmentation

-A Window-based Approach to Data Augmentation for Text Normalization
+# A Window-based Approach to Data Augmentation for Text Normalization

 This repository will contain the code for the paper "A Window-based Approach to Data Augmentation for Text Normalization."